yonigibbs/elm-i18next-gen/README.md

 ## Thanks
 * Thanks to [ChristophP](https://github.com/ChristophP), author of [elm-i18next](https://github.com/ChristophP/elm-i18next),
-for his library, and for taking the time to chat about the idea of code generation for it, and providing feedback.
+for his library, and for taking the time to chat about the idea of code generation for it, and providing great feedback.
 * Thanks to [Dillon Kearns](https://github.com/dillonkearns) for the original inspiration for increased type safety using code generation, from his [elm-graphql](https://github.com/dillonkearns/elm-graphql) library, especially [this talk](https://www.youtube.com/watch?v=memIRXFSNkU) of his.